-The student graduating from Waxahachie Global High School with the highest cumulative grade point ranking will be deemed, valedictorian.
-The student with the second-highest cumulative grade point ranking will be deemed, salutatorian.
-The valedictorian and salutatorian must attend Waxahachie Global High School for three consecutive school years.
+The student graduating from Global High School with the highest cumulative grade point ranking deemed the valedictorian.
+The student with the second highest cumulative grade point ranking will be deemed salutatorian.
+The valedictorian and salutatorian must attend Global High School for three consecutive school years.
 Early graduates shall not be considered for valedictorian and salutatorian.

-To determine the Valedictorian and Salutatorian, cumulative grade point rankings will be calculated at the end of the 5th six weeks of the student's senior year.
-GPA will be computed to three decimal points.
-In case of a tie for Salutatorian, there will be a Distinguished Scholar Graduate Award.
+In order to determine the Valedictorian and Salutatorian, cumulative grade point rankings will be calculated at the end of the third grading period of the student's senior year.
+Grade point averages (GPA) will be computed to three decimal points.
+In case of a tie for Salutatorian, there will be a Distinguished Honor Graduate Award.